rust-lang/prev.rust-lang.org/faq.md

 ### Can Rust function reasonably without the standard library?

 Absolutely.
 Rust programs can be set to not load the standard library using the `#![no_std]` attribute.
 With this attribute set, you can continue to use the Rust core library, which is nothing but the platform-agnostic primitives.
-As such, it doesn't include IO, concurrency, heap allocation, etc. Note however that `libcore` has not been stabilized.
+As such, it doesn't include IO, concurrency, heap allocation, etc.

 ### Can I write an operating system in Rust?